Jaimilit/CrossFit/README.md

 Images were taken from the following:

 Pexels:
-The barbell for the Contact Us page was taken from Pexels- https://www.pexels.com/photo/black-barbell-685530/ The barbell for the Benefits section was taken from Pexels - https://www.pexels.com/photo/woman-in-black-sportswear-lifting-a-barbell-7674497/
+* The barbell for the Contact Us page was taken from Pexels- https://www.pexels.com/photo/black-barbell-685530/
+* The barbell for the Benefits section was taken from Pexels - https://www.pexels.com/photo/woman-in-black-sportswear-lifting-a-barbell-7674497/
-The Thank You image was also taken from Pexels - https://www.pexels.com/photo/gold-thank-you-text-with-gold-glitters-7248762/
+* The Thank You image was also taken from Pexels - https://www.pexels.com/photo/gold-thank-you-text-with-gold-glitters-7248762/

 Other images:
-The Kettlebell for Famous WODs section - https://www.dreamstime.com/kettlebell-crossfit-training-man-banner-panorama-image196069779
+* The Kettlebell for Famous WODs section - https://www.dreamstime.com/kettlebell-crossfit-training-man-banner-panorama-image196069779
-First image for Definiton section was taken from here - https://www.boxrox.com/katrin-davidsdottir-wise-words-and-action-photos-from-the-icelandic-crossfit-queen-2/
+* First image for Definiton section was taken from here - https://www.boxrox.com/katrin-davidsdottir-wise-words-and-action-photos-from-the-icelandic-crossfit-queen-2/
-For the image on the Terms and WODs page with the table - https://www.womenshealthmag.com/fitness/g19933478/fittest-woman-on-earth-workout/ the woman on the wods section was taken from https://www.istockphoto.com/se/foto/young-woman-resting-a-heavy-barbell-on-her-shoulders-gm483546998-71017309
+* For the image on the Terms and WODs page with the table - https://www.womenshealthmag.com/fitness/g19933478/fittest-woman-on-earth-workout/
+* The woman on the wods section was taken from https://www.istockphoto.com/se/foto/young-woman-resting-a-heavy-barbell-on-her-shoulders-gm483546998-71017309